ebeneliason/easy-pattern/README.md

    - An optional `color` value in which to render the dither (e.g. `playdate.graphics.kColorWhite`).
      Default: `playdate.graphics.kColorBlack`.

    As a convenience, if you want the pattern rendered in black at 50% alpha you can assign a bare dither type constant to the pattern parameter, skipping the table syntax, e.g., `pattern = playdate.graphics.image.kDitherTypeHorizontalLine`.

 3. An 8x8 pixel `playdate.graphics.image`.

 4. An 8x8 pixel `playdate.graphics.imagetable` (for animated patterns).
 See also: [`tickDuration`](#tickduration).

-Default: Checkerboard (`{ 0xF0, 0xF0, 0xF0, 0xF0, 0x0F, 0x0F, 0x0F, 0x0F }`)
+Default: `{ 0xF0, 0xF0, 0xF0, 0xF0, 0x0F, 0x0F, 0x0F, 0x0F }` (checkerboard)

+> [!TIP]
+> Given the default checkerboard pattern, you can quickly test out easing behaviors before assigning a pattern.

 #### `bgPattern`